ALM-Rangers/DevOps-VSTS-Bot/Privacy-Policy.md

 ALM DevOps Rangers may change the Privacy Statement from time to time as and when the Application version is modified and Users will be notified of any change in Privacy Statement through that version of the Application.

 ## Contacting DevOps VSTS Bot
-Questions regarding DevOps VSTS Bot should be directed to [issues](https://github.com/ALM-Rangers/VSTS-Bot/issues).
+Questions regarding Our Plugin should be directed to [issues](https://github.com/ALM-Rangers/VSTS-Bot/issues).